-both the correct dictionary A and the associated sparse codes $X = [x_1, \ldots, x_N]$ can be learned correctly and efficiently, under fairly broad conditions!
-Eventually, towards the end of the last Chapter 16, we will see how mathematical and computational principles developed in this book might resonate more deeply with the phenomena observed in neural science.
+both the correct dictionary A and associated sparse codes $X = [x_1, x_2, ..., x_N]$ can be learned correctly and efficiently, under fairly broad conditions!
+Eventually, towards the end of the last Chapter 16, we will see how mathematical and computational principles developed in this book might provide compelling mathematical justification for the need of sparse coding (even in nature), as well as other computational mechanisms that resonate more deeply with phenomena observed in neural science or cognitive science.